j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 (Video link will go here)

 I will also write a YouTube script here, even though it's probably a good idea to just keep the script private, I don't really care, so I will make it public.

+https://latex.codecogs.com/eqneditor/editor.php, I will also use this latex editor which I found online, which even has downloads which is awesome, just wanted to share this before I start :)

 ---